georapbox/webpack-library-starter-kit/README.md

 ## Misc

+- By default all source code is located under the `src` folder.
 - Be default `dist` and `lib` folders are excluded from source control but included for npm.
-You can change this behaviour by not excluding these folders inside the `.gitignore` file.
+You can change this behavior by not excluding these folders inside the `.gitignore` file.
 - The starter kit assumes that all tests are located under `test` folder with `.spec.js` extension.

 ## License